wneessen/js-mailer/README.md

 ### API responses
 #### Token request
-The API response to a token request looks like this:
+The API response to a token request (`/api/v1/token`)looks like this:

 ```json
 {